altangent/ccxws/README.md

 #### Properties

-- `fullId: string` - the normalized market id prefixed with the exchange, ie: `Binance:LTC/BTC`
 - `exchange: string` - the name of the exchange
 - `base: string` - the normalized base symbol for the market
 - `quote: string` - the normalized quote symbol for the market